landoskape/vrAnalysis/docs/analysis.md

 pcm.plot_snake(envnum, idx_ses=idx_ses, sortby=sortby, cutoffs=(0.5, 0.8), method='max', normalize=10, rewzone=True, interpolation='none', withShow=True, withSave=False)
 ```

+*NOTE THAT THIS SECTION IS NOW OBSOLETE, BUT WILL BE REPLACED!!!*
 This module can also analyze how place fields change across sessions.
 The
 `plot_pfplasticity` method does so by making a histogram of the changes in
 place field position (with `'max'` or `'com'`, see method for details) across